Geometry of lines on a cubic fourfold: The Curve of Lines Through a Point

 Suppose we are given a pair $(\ell,\Pi)$, with $\ell $ a line in $X$ and $\Pi$ a tangent 2-plane to $X$ along $\ell$, and a point $x\in \ell\backslash W'$.
 Let $\ell=\ell_t$ and let $\ell'=\ell_{t'}$ the residual line in the intersection of $X$ with $\Pi$, with $t,t' \in C_x$.
 Then by the above proposition we have that $ x\in \ell_t \cap \ell_{t'}$ if and only if $t$ is a ramification point of one of the (possibly) two $g^1_3$'s on $C_x$ and $t'$ the residual to that ramification point in the corresponding $g^1_3$.
 In particular we have $\ell'=\ell=\ell_t$ if and only if $t$ is a triple ramification point.
 In Section \ref{sec:ramloci} we will study the locus in the universal family of lines $I$ of ramification points (and their residuals) of the $g^1_3$'s of the curves $C_x$.

 From Proposition \ref{prop:properties C_x} there is a rational map

 not defined on a codimension two locus, and whose image hits the boundary in the component $\Delta_0$ of 1-nodal curves.
-In the following, denote by $D_3\subset\bar{\cM}_4$ the divisor which is the closure of the divisor parametrising smooth genus four curves which have a $g^1_3$ which admits a triple ramification point.
+In the following, denote by $D_3\subset\bar{\cM}_4$ the divisor that is the closure of the divisor parametrising smooth genus four curves that have a $g^1_3$ that admits a triple ramification point.

 \begin{lemma} Let $X$ be a general cubic fourfold and consider $j:X\dashrightarrow\bar{\cM}_4$ the induced moduli map, taking a point $x$ to $[C_x]$.
 Then \end{lemma} \begin{proof} From \cite{harris2}, the class of $D_3$ on the moduli space can be computed as follow By Lemma \ref{lem:intersection theory} we get that \end{proof}